1: Focusing Too Much On Size And Not Enough On Engagement

 Influencer Marketing is most effective when your efforts are continued over time.
 This gives as many consumers as possible the opportunity to see your brand/product (sometimes over and over again).
 To get the best results, you need a vision for how to extend your IM strategy into the future, rather than thinking of your next campaign as a one-and-done project.

-It may seem obvious, but the more a consumer sees your brand or product being mentioned, the more likely they are to believe it really is something they should check out.
+It may seem obvious, but the more a consumer sees your brand or product being mentioned, the more likely they are to make that purchase decision, follow your social media account, or spread the word about your brand to their own peers.
 Really getting through the average consumer’s mental spam filter might require encountering your brand more than once, or from more than one source.
 The more you keep your brand visible over time, the more people will take note.
-This means you shouldn’t expect a single one-off campaign to deliver the big, lasting results you’re probably after.
+This means you shouldn’t expect a single one-off campaign to deliver the big, lasting results you might be after.

 So you need an extended influencer marketing plan, which in turn requires you to cultivate lasting relationships with influencers.
 An influencer willing to work with you over and over again is likely to convert more of their followers and create better, more authentic content featuring your brand.